 Medical Centre Singapore 228510

 Facet joints connect the vertebrae, the bones of the spine, in neck, upper back and lower back.
 They help guide your spine when you move.
 Facet joints are found on both sides of the spine.
 Each is about the size of a thumbnail.
 Facet joints are named for the vertebrae they connect and the side of the spine where they are found.
 The right L4-5 facet joint, for example, joins the 4th and 5th lumbar vertebrae on the right side.

 Medial branch nerves are found near facet joints.
 They communicate pain from the facet joint.
 They tell the brain when facet joints have been injured.
 Each facet joint has two or three medial branch nerves that communicate pain.

 You may feel pain if a facet joint is injured.
 Sometimes it feels like simple muscle tension.
 Other times it can be severe pain.
 The cartilage inside the joint may be injured.
 Other times only connecting ligaments surrounding the joint are injured.

 Facet pain also depends on which joint is affected.
 The diagrams show areas of pain usually associated with facet injuries.

-If you have pain in one or more of these areas, and it has lasted longer than two months, you may have facet pain.
+If you have pain in one or more of these areas (shown in the diagram), and it has lasted longer than two months, you may have facet pain.

-Common tests such as x-rays or MRIs may not show if a facet joint is causing pain.
-The best way to diagnose facet pain is to block the pain signal in a medial branch nerve.
+Common tests such as x-rays or MRIs may not show if a facet joint is causing the pain.
+The best way to diagnose facet pain is to do a medial branch nerve block.

-An RFA uses radiofrequency energy i to disrupt nerve function.
-When this is done to a medial branch nerve, the nerve can no longer transmit pain from an injured facet joint.
+RFA uses radiofrequency energy to disrupt nerve function.
+When it is done to a medial branch nerve, the nerve can no longer transmit pain from an injured facet joint.

-You may feel sore for one to four days.
-This is normal.
+You may feel sore for one to four days; it is normal.
 It may be due to muscle and nerve irritation.
-Your back may feel numb, weak, or itchy for a couple weeks.
+Your back may feel numb, weak, or itchy for a couple of weeks.
 Full pain relief normally comes in two to three weeks.